eead-csic-compbio/kmeleon/README.md

 will report all the intervals (kmercount=all), joining all positions with kmercount>1 in intervals (binary=yes), and at least a length of 50 nts (minspan=50)

-it generates a file without header and with 4 columns:
+it generates a file in BED-like format without header and with 4 columns:

 ```
 chr1H_part1	41868	41871	0